 - Rent a bike – You can rent a bike in Polače or Pomena, or inside the Park.
 Cycle following one of the peaceful paths through beautiful nature and explore the island.

 - Rent a car or a scooter – You can explore the island even on these motor vehicles, but only outside the National Park.

-- Visit Odysseus’ Cave – if you are adventurous, you will probably seek attractions like this one.
-This is the cave where, according to the legend, Odysseus was trapped for seven years, and then was released by gods.
+- Visit Odysseus’ Cave – The cave where, according to the legend, Odysseus was trapped for seven years, and then was released by gods.
 The cave is located on the south of Mljet, close to the settlement “Babino Polje”.
-You can reach it with a boat, a kayak, or hiking through a steep path.
+Y

 Reach the Odysseus’ Cave – could the see be more clear?